Maude Kerns: Early life and education

 Kerns was born in 1876 in Portland, Oregon.
 She was raised by her pioneer parents, who had migrated to Oregon in 1852 from Indiana.
 Her father was Samuel Irvine Kerns, and her mother was Elizabeth Claggett; they were married in 1868.
 Her father was in the Oregon infantry and fought in three Indian wars in 1856, 1865 and 1866.
 Her mother was a school teacher.
 She had an older sister, born in 1874, named Edith (married name Edith Kerns Chambers), and two younger brothers, LeRoy Flemming born in 1884, and Harold Claggett, born in 1890.
 The family moved to Eugene City, Oregon in 1884.

 Kerns enrolled in high school in 1891, at the prep school administered by the University of Oregon.
 She graduated from the University of Oregon in 1899 in a class of thirty-four seniors, with a Bachelor of Arts.
 In 1900 she attended the Mark Hopkins Institute (now the San Francisco Art Institute) in San Francisco.
-She moved to New York City in 1904 to attend Columbia University Teacher College, where she received a diploma in Fine Arts and a Bachelor of Science in Art Education under the guidance of Arthur Wesley Dow.
+She moved to New York City in 1904 to attend Teachers College, Columbia University, where she received a diploma in Fine Arts and a Bachelor of Science in Art Education under the guidance of Arthur Wesley Dow.
 Arthur Wesley Dow described her as "a person of dignity and presence, very quiet in manner, but firm and positive in her opinions".